 Service providers face many challenges as they support the plethora of new devices, applications and services coming online.
 The challenges include managing the growing number of video and mobile related devices, IPv4 number exhaustion, interoperability and back office billing and operational support.
 The Broadband Forum developed TR-069, CPE WAN Management Protocol (CWMP), as a remote management platform for service providers to be able to automatically recognized, remotely provision and maintain the variety of customers' devices over their lifecycle.
 In order to assure consistency and adherence to the protocol, the BBF.069 CPE certification program is now available.

-In 2010, the Broadband Forum established the Fiber Access Network (FAN) working group, which has a close relationship to the sister working groups at FSAN.
+In 2010, the Broadband Forum established the Fiber Access Networks (FAN) work area, which has a close relationship to the sister working groups at FSAN.
 The Forum's latest fiber related initiatives include access agnostic remote management specifications, new G-PON network solutions and PON device data models, improving providers' ability to deploy hybrid networks and manage the digital home efficiently regardless of broadband transportation means.
 All the work to develop technical specifications related to Optical Access Nodes and associated test plans for conformance and inter-vendors interoperability takes place at (or is reviewed at) our quarterly meetings-so you know exactly where to go to ensure your requirements are met and your products are part of these industry critical global plugfests and certification program.

 The success of G-PON technologies has taken a significant step forward with the launch of the market's first ever BBF.247 G-PON Certification Program.
-To help the industry expedite fiber network rollout, this global BBF.247 G-PON ONU Certification program will pave the way for swift expansion of superfast broadband and the development of new technologies.
+To help the industry expedite fiber network rollout, this global BBF.247 G-PON ONU Certification program help's pave the way for swift expansion of superfast broadband and the development of new technologies.
 It is based on test plans developed by the Broadband Forum and work undertaken jointly with FSAN (Full Service Access Network).

 In 2013 the BBF.247 certification program was expanded to address a variety of ONUs; testing various VLAN profiles and functionality.
 The program is open to all G-PON ONU products with Ethernet interfaces and is based on the Broadband Forum's ATP-247/IR-247 test plan.
 It tests conformance to TR-156 using OMCI as defined in the ITU G.988, which are the most critical standards to interoperable implementations.
 Additional test cases and modules for other configurations and functionalities will be added in the future to keep up with evolving requirements.